cea-hpc/modules/doc/source/modulefile.rst

  The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+.. mfcmd:: prereq-all modulefile...

+ Declare *modulefile* as a requirement of currently loading module.
+This command acts as an alias of :mfcmd:`prereq` command.
+If more than one *modulefile* are specified, then this list acts as a Boolean AND operation, which means all specified *modulefiles* are required.

+ .. only:: html

+    .. versionadded:: 5.1

 .. mfcmd:: prereq-any modulefile...